Roman villa of Quintus Axius

 The ancient Roman villa of Quintus Axius was a large rural villa rustica in the locality of Grotte di San Nicola, Colli sul Velino (Rieti, Lazio), Italy.

-It is one of the relatively few known farm-estates of ancient Roman Italy, especially of those that can be assigned to a known patrician of the Axia gens family.
+It is one of the relatively few known farm-estates of ancient Roman Italy, especially of those that can be assigned to a known senator of the Axia gens family, friend of Varro and Cicero who wrote about his visit there.

 Background

 In the third century BC the Romans had conquered Sabina and incorporated it into the nascent Roman state.
 From the 2nd century BC the landscape of the region saw the abandonment of the ancient Samnite residential areas and the construction of imposing villae rusticae, farm-villas that changed the territorial structure.
 They were equipped with a residential part (villa) and a farm (housing for the workforce, production facilities and warehouses).
 The landowners no longer lived in these properties all year, but spent their holidays there with many of the comforts of city life.
 Roman aristocrats often owned several of these villas in Italy, and visited each over the year to check on business and also to enjoy hunting, reading, writing and the rural life.
 The farms on these estates typically produced lucrative crops that were sold to the cities including olives, grapes (for wine), and even game or other edible luxuries such as snails, fish, and small birds.